 Figure 24 Flow cytometric analysis of CD20 expression and viability in CLL patient samples.

 Patient cell lines were stained with PECy7-conjugate mouse antihuman CD20 antibody or isotype control plus Zombie viability dye.
 Mean fluorescence for CD20 and control were determined by flow cytometry.
-Above are A) Dot plots of patient cells B) Fluorescence intensity data from 4 representative samples.
-Cell viability was 99% and 89% of these cells expressed CD20.
+Above are A) Dot plots of patient cells from 4 representative samples B) Percentage of viable cells and CD20 expression as a percentage of viable cells.
+Median cell viability was 92% and 86.6% of these cells expressed CD20.

 Further flow cytometry was undertaken on all samples looking at CD20 protein expression.
 This showed variable levels of CD20 expression (50-98.6%) (Table 18).